By Ashley DeVine, Staff Writer, and Mark Wance, Guest Writer; photo by Richard Frederickson, Staff Photographer

 To get a sense of the size of this data, consider that the hard drive of a typical desktop computer is about 1–2 TB.
 If you multiply 1 TB by 1,000, that is equal to 1 PB of storage space—or about 1,000 individual hard drives’ worth of space.

-Prior to the Globus GridFTP project, there were several other transfer protocols used at NIH, including FTP, Secure FTP, SCP, and bbcp.
+Prior to the Globus, NIH offered several other transfer protocols, including FTP, Secure FTP, SCP, and bbcp.
 “FTP is inherently insecure because it sends data and authentication information in plain text,” Zhao said.
 “Other secure data transfer protocol ensures the security, but comes at the price of the transfer speed.”

 In some cases, researchers had to use other methods to transport their data, such as transferring it onto a hard drive, which was then shipped or hand-carried to the desired location.

-If you are interested in using this service to transfer data to/from your Helix, Biowulf, or NCI at Frederick account, you can set up a Globus account at https://www.globus.org.
+If you are interested in using this service to transfer data to/from your Helix, Biowulf, or Frederick National Laboratory account, you can set up a Globus account at https://www.globus.org.
 Once your Globus profile is complete, use the links below for instructions on using and starting a file transfer:

 Most data transfers will be initiated through the Globus.org website.
-If you have questions about using Globus GridFTP, contact the NCI at Frederick Computer Helpdesk at 301-846-5115 or email@example.com.
-Your request will be forwarded to the Information Technology Operations Group, ISP, which is the group that manages the GridFTP server.
+If you have questions about using Globus, contact the Frederick IT Services Helpdesk at 301-846-5115 or by email to firstname.lastname@example.org.

-For more information on Globus GridFTP and big data transfer, view the following links:
+For more information on Globus and big data transfer, view the following links:

 Mark Wance is a network architect, Information Systems Program.